 Do not overcrowd the skillet.

-If there are too many vegetables in the pan at once, they will steam and become mushy instead of browning and retaining their crunch.
+If there are too many vegetables in the pan at once, they will steam and become mushy instead of searing and retaining their crunch.
 If you have to cook a large amount of veg at once, do it in two batches (or use two skillets).

 Medium or medium-high heat is best.

 Turning up the heat allows vegetables to lock in their moisture and caramelize quicker, which means you won’t cook them to death.
 The goal with sautéed vegetables is to retain their bright color and texture.